skroutz/cogy/README.md

 code each time someone wants to add a new command.

-Cogy is an opinionated library that provides a way to get rid of all the repetitive work.
+Cogy is an opinionated library that provides a way to get rid of all the boilerplate stuff so you can focus on just the actual commands.

-Writing a new command and deploying it is as simple as:
+Deploying a new command is as simple as writing:

 ```ruby
 # in cogy/my_commands.rb